 National Institute of Health Sciences, Japan

-Yuji Kumagai, MD, PhD • Director of Clinical Trial Center
+Yuji Kumagai, MD, PhD • Professor, Clinical Research Center

 Kitasato University Hospital, Japan